Saturday, August 31, 2013

 Facts

-The character of the accident-prone vet in black comedy The League of Gentlemen was named Mr Chinnery after Dennis.
+The character of the accident-prone vet in BBC comedy The League of Gentlemen was named Mr Chinnery after Dennis.
+In 1998, Dennis gained the unlikely distinction of having appeared in Doctor Who fandom's best and worst stories ever, as voted by Doctor Who Magazine readers (Genesis of the Daleks and The Twin Dilemma).

 Richard Coe (TV announcer)